Grailsrocks/grails-platform-ui-showcase/README.md

 ## To run this application

 1. Download / clone the repo
-2. Run the app
+2. Run the app: `./grailsw run-app`
-4. Browse to `http://localhost:8080/UiShowcase/platform/ui` and notice how ugly it is
+4. Browse to `http://localhost:8080/UiShowcase/` and notice how ugly it is
-5. Stop the app
+5. Stop the app:
-6. Install the `bootstrap-theme` plugin
+6. Install the `bootstrap-theme` plugin (add `":bootstrap-theme:1.0.RC3` to BuildConfig plugins section)
-7. Run the app
+7. Run the app: './grailsw run-app'
 8. Notice how it is less ugly

 ## To develop your own Themes and UI Sets and run them inside this app

 You will need to build your Theme and/or UI Set plugins locally (inline plugins *may* work but I never use them and do not trust them) and install them into this app project locally.

-**I strongly recommend that you use Grails 1.3.7+ or 2.0.4 if doing this.
-There are a number of very confusing dependency problems with re-installing locally built snapshot plugins under other Grails versions.
-Grails 2.1.x includes apparent regressions in this area**
+See the copious [Platform UI documentation](http://grailsrocks.guthub.com/grails-platform-ui/) for details of how to create your own Theme.
+Its a lot easier than you think.

 ## Selecting the active theme when you have more than one installed